-Initiated by entrepreneur Jüri Makarov and carried by the newly found sense of freedom embracing the Baltic States, Rock Summer managed to fill the Tallinn Song Festival Grounds with 150,000 people.
+Initiated by entrepreneur Jüri Makarov and carried by the newly found sense of freedom embracing the Baltic states, Rock Summer managed to fill the Tallinn Song Festival Grounds with over 150,000 people.
 The public was drawn to famous international and big domestic artists alike.
 Headliners at the first Rock Summer were Big Country, Public Image Ltd. and Steve Hackett.

 In 1988 Estonia was still struggling on its road to independence, and the festival was much more than your average rock concert.
 It was held against a backdrop of then not quite legal Estonian national tricolour flags and the special atmosphere could be felt among the tens of thousands of people gathered at the event.
 There were not many at this stage who believed that Estonia would regain its independence in just three years later — but when one looks back at the old footage and photos now, it is obvious how strong the national sentiments were.
 The unusual atmosphere for a rock festival was further underlined by the location — the Tallinn Song Festival Grounds is a special place for most Estonians because it is where in every fifth year Estonian Song Festivals, one of the largest choral events in the world with the history dating back to the year 1869, take place.